Showing posts with label Arizona martial arts. Show all posts

 at the University of Wyoming

-So, this Spring, we will again introduce our students at the Arizona School of Traditional Karate (Seiyo Shorin-Ryu Hombu) to rock breaking.
-When the sun stays up a little later in the evenings, watch for our rock breaking event at the Hombu at 60 W. Baseline Road.
+So, this Spring, we will again introduce our students to rock breaking.
+When the sun stays up a little later in the evenings, watch for our rock breaking event at the Hombu in Mesa, Arizona at 60 W. Baseline Road.
 This event will occur on a Tuesday evening in March and we'll try to make a family event of this so our families can cheer on our rock stars.

 Jessica Ricks (now Nidan) prepares to break rock.